Where to See the Best Christmas Lights in Philadelphia

 Rittenhouse Square in the winter

 Take a break from shopping to enjoy the lights of Rittenhouse Square Park.
 The trees are filled with white lights and floating orbs that give everything a magical glow.
 Don’t miss the beautiful Christmas tree at the center of it all.
-Location: Rittenhouse Square Park, 210 W. Rittenhouse Square
+This year’s tree lighting is set for December 9 at 6pm.

 Longwood Gardens